Ethan A. Hitchcock (general): Career

 Hitchcock's career progressed successfully but unremarkably until he was appointed as assistant instructor of infantry tactics at West Point in January 1824, being promoted to captain at the end of that year.
 He played a role in quashing the Eggnog riot in December 1826 with a minimum of bloodshed despite being the target of much of the violence by cadets, but would be sent back to his regular unit the following year by Superintendant Sylvanus Thayer after objecting that Article 92 of the 1806 Articles of War had been contravened by Thayer convening a court of inquiry without direction from the President or a request for same by the accused.
 Thayer relented, and from 1829 to 1833, Hitchcock served as commandant of cadets at West Point and was promoted to major in 1838.

 By 1842, he achieved the rank of lieutenant colonel in the 3rd Infantry Regiment, in command of Fort Stansbury.

 He served in the Seminole War in Florida, in the Pacific Northwest, and in the Mexican–American War, where he served as Gen. Winfield Scott's inspector general in the march on Mexico City.
 He received a brevet promotion to colonel for Contreras and Churubusco and to brigadier general for Molino del Rey.

 In 1851, he became the colonel of the 2nd Infantry.
 From 1851 to 1854, he commanded the Pacific Division and then the Department of the Pacific.
+Hitchcock was sent to California to stop army officers from speculating.
+In December 1851, he arrested Joseph Hooker, his assistant adjutant general.
+Hooker was charged with of conduct unbecoming an officer and a gentleman for profiteering from the army.
+In his written defense during his trial, Hooker attacked Hitchcock and accused him of persecuting him, which ended Hooker's career in the Pacific Division.

+In 1853, Hitchcock ordered the seizure of the Arrow and the arrest of its owner, William Walker, the filibuster in Mexico and Nicaragua.
+Hitchcock’s actions clashed with the pro-slavery Democrats in San Francisco.
+This prompted Secretary of War Jefferson Davis to replace Hitchcock with John E. Wool as the commander of the newly named Department of the Pacific.

 In October 1855, he resigned from the Army following a refusal by Secretary of War Jefferson Davis to extend a four-month leave of absence that he had requested for reasons of health.
 He moved to St. Louis, Missouri, and began a presumed retirement, occupying himself with writing and studies of general literature and philosophy.

 Hitchcock was a diarist, and his journal entries from this time have served as a crucial source of evidence for Howard Zinn's reinterpretation of United States history, Voices of A People's History of the United States.